 Venezuela votes in regional election under international eye

+Historically, voter turnout has been low for state and municipal elections, with abstention hovering around 70%.
 The regional contests normally don’t attract much attention beyond the country’s borders, but Sunday was different because of the steps taken by Maduro’s regime and his adversaries leading up to the election.

 The National Assembly, with a pro-Maduro majority, in May appointed two well-known opponents as members of the National Electoral Council’s leadership, including an activist who was imprisoned over accusations of participating in actions to destabilize the government.
 It is the first time since 2005 the Venezuelan opposition has more than one member on the board of the five-person electoral body.

 In August, representatives of Maduro’s government and allies of opposition leader Juan Guaidó began a formal dialogue, guided by Norwegian diplomats and hosted by Mexico, to find a common path out of their country’s political standoff.
 By the end of that month, the opposition’s decision to participate was announced.
 Maduro’s representatives for months had also had behind-the-scenes talks with allies of former opposition presidential candidate Henrique Capriles.

 Maduro agreed to allow a large presence of international observers, satisfying a demand from the opposition.
 The EU, motivated by the talks in Mexico, accepted the invitation of Venezuelan officials.
 But those talks were suspended last month following the extradition to the U.S. of a key Maduro ally.

 It is the first time in 15 years that EU observers are in Venezuela.
 In previous elections, foreign observation was essentially carried out by multilateral and regional electoral organizations close to the Venezuelan executive.
 They are expected to release a preliminary report Tuesday and an in-depth look next year.